liorg2007/Trivia/README.md

 ### Client
 1. After building the project, run the client application by pressing `Ctrl+F5` in Visual Studio.
-2. Connect to the server by entering the server's IP address and port number to the 'serverConfig.txt' file
+2. Connect to the server by entering the server's IP address and port number to the 'serverConfig.txt' file, make sure the txt file is in the same directory as the executable. *(If you run through Visual Studio then the txt file should be in `bin\Debug\net8.0-windows directory`)
 3. Join a trivia game and start playing!

 ---